topcu/dember/README.md

 ## Dumber Laravel Dummy Cache Driver

-Another Dummy Cache driver, that can be used in development environmet.
-It can log every call made to the driver.
+Another Dummy Cache driver, which can log every call made to the driver if enabled by config.

 ##### Installation